appliedolap/EssSharp/docs/ApplicationConnectionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="applicationconnectionsgetconnections"></a>
+<a id="applicationconnectionsgetconnections"></a>
 # **ApplicationConnectionsGetConnections**
 > ConnectionsList ApplicationConnectionsGetConnections (string applicationName, int? offset = null, int? limit = null, string connType = null, bool? repoConn = null, bool? walletConn = null)

 List Application Connections

-<p>Returns a list of connections for the application, including details such as name, description, and type.</p>
+<p>Returns a list of connections for the application, including details such as name, description, and type.</p><p>A connection stores information about an external server and the login credentials that are required to access it.
+By defining one connection that can be used by multiple processes and artifacts, you can simplify many aspects of your analytics.</p>

 ### Example
 ```csharp